Switch Statements

 }

-Whether this code violates the "one thing" rule depends on a perspective:
+Whether this violates the "one thing" rule depends entirely on perspective:

 Switch statements have bad rep among Java developers: